wyler-m/docubot/README.md

 It works like this:

 - Spin up the database (default here is MongoDB)
 - Insert your document or document fragments into the database.
-Since a large language model is used to synthesize answers, you need to have a bit of foresight when breaking the docs into fragments.
-Creating fragments that don't have enough context to be useful in and of themselves tend to be more harmful than helpful
+Since a LLM is used to synthesize answers, you need to have a bit of foresight when breaking the docs into fragments.
+Creating fragments that don't have enough context to be useful in and of themselves tend to decrease answer quality.
 - Once all the documents/document fragments are inserted, retrieve the text embeddings for each one, saving the embedding with the document.
 - Make an index of all the embeddings.
 Indexing and search here uses the [Faiss](https://github.com/facebookresearch/faiss) library.
 - Launch the bot.
 When a message (we assume its a query) is received by it does the following:
   - Gets a text embedding for the query
   - Use the index of embeddings and the embedding for the query to retrieve documents that are semantically related to the query
-  - Concatenate the query, the similar documents, and some instructions into a prompt to send to a large language model.
-Here we use one of the GPT modesl from OpenAI
+  - Concatenate the query, the similar documents, and some instructions into a prompt to send to a LLM.
+Here we use one of the GPT models from OpenAI
   - Log the query and response in the database
   - Return query to the user as a message from the bot.
   - Thumbs Up / Thumbs Down button on the response message allows users to give feedback on the response quality.
 Responses are recorded as well.